This course highlights the basic knowledge and skills necessary

 All Applications are due 1 week prior to the course start date.

-INHS offers a Winter Course, a Spring Course, and a Fall Course.
+INHS offers a Winter Course, a Spring Course, Summer and a Fall Course.
 Click here to see the dates.

 Online Skills Start Dates: Online Skills dates are typically offered 4 times a year (suggested start date for online course is 13 week prior to first day of skills testing).
 Click here to see skills dates.